gzl1028/test2/readme.txt

-Git is version control system.
+Git is distributed version control system.
-Git is free software.
+Git is free software distributed unnder the GPL.
-Git has a mutable index called stage.